albert-d-chen/Ctakehome/README.md

  5. Press View Logs to see logs created in database whenever a state changes (timeSet, timeRemaining, data, start/stop)

 Side-notes:
 Basic features should be functional.
 I was unsure about the database integration and when a new log should be created (which state change should create a new log), so I made it so it makes a new log everytime a state aspect changes.
 There is one issue with this, as a new log is not created only for the state for if it connects or disconnects.
 This could potentially be fixed through refactoring to hooks.
-Another feature I need to implement is determining if the power is on of the actual hardware.
-This could be done through adding a value to the state for the power status and checking it before running the software.
+In addition, I did seed 1 sample data in it just to have something in the log table.Another feature I need to implement is determining if the power is on of the actual hardware.
+This could be done through adding a value to the state for the power status and checking it before the software can connect.